sderosiaux/every-single-day-i-tldr/README.md

 # 19-11-2017

+- http://heydonworks.com/revenge_css_bookmarklet/ Bookmarklet to wrap any malformed/deprecated html structures with a pink border in the current page <3
 - https://github.com/dotnet/corefxlab/blob/master/docs/specs/span.md Span<T>: a new .NET structure to avoid copying internally every time.
 Abstraction: it can reference managed/native/stack mem.
 Performance!

 # 18-11-2017